 In the coming months, St. Michael’s will continue celebrating liturgy on a “feast day” basis, rather than on a regular day.
 This only affects services at our home parish in Kenosha.
-If you are in the Chicago (IL) or Chesterton (IN) areas however, you are welcome to attend services at our sister location, St. Bernard of Clairveaux Narthex.
-Each meets at least monthly for liturgy and welcomes you!
+We serve a wide geographic area, as we no longer have active parishes in Chicago, IL or Chesterton, IN.
+Service in Chicago may resume this summer.

 About our liturgical rites: